chaozhi/PolyOriginR/README.md

 ## Value

- Return 0 if success, and export four output files.
+ Return 0 if success, and export output files.

  Argument      |Description
 ------------- |----------------